 Victims of terrorism (both targets of attacks and those who have lost a relative) are involuntary experts on the harm that violent extremism causes to humankind.

-- Health working group (RAN HEALTH)
+- Mental Health Working Group (RAN HEALTH)

 The key challenge for the health sector is to interpret signs of radicalisation.